SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/page-views-article.md

 - **ComScore:** Only requires a `name` to be specified.
 - **Commanders Act:** Requires both a `name` and a `type`.
 Additionally, you can use the `levels` attribute to classify page views hierarchically.
 Note that this classification doesn’t need to reflect the page’s position within your view hierarchy.

-For inspiration, explore how [Play SRG products](https://confluence.srg.beecollaboration.com/display/SRGPLAY/Play+SRG+native+page+view+analytic+events) utilize page views.
+For inspiration, explore how [Play SRG products](https://srgssr-ch.atlassian.net/wiki/x/FwWhLw) utilize page views.

 > Tip: Commanders Act fields must be properly mapped server-side.
-Check our [internal wiki](https://confluence.srg.beecollaboration.com/pages/viewpage.action?pageId=13188692) for available keys or contact the GD ADI team for further guidance on mapping and implementation.
+Check our [internal wiki](https://srgssr-ch.atlassian.net/wiki/x/zIZwLw) for available keys or contact the GD ADI team for further guidance on mapping and implementation.
 >
 > Avoid adding custom fields to comScore page views as unsupported fields are ignored server-side.

-### Track page views in SwiftUI
+### Automatically track page views in SwiftUI

 Associate page views with SwiftUI views using the ``SwiftUICore/View/tracked(comScore:commandersAct:)`` modifier.